Periodontal Care (Gum Disease)

 How is periodontal disease treated?

 Treatment of periodontal disease is initiated after a comprehensive review of medical and dental history and full oral exam.
-The initial stages of treatment include scaling and root planing (“deep cleanings”) usually combined with antibiotics and bite correction.
+The initial stages of treatment include scaling and root planing (“deep cleanings”) usually combined with antibiotics and bite correction (through orthodontic treatment such as Invisalign or traditional braces).
 If the severity of the periodontal disease is great enough or initial therapy does not control the disease surgical intervention may be required.

 What is a periodontal maintenance procedure?